75 Years of Changing Lives Bursary

 The SAFE Fund was established to promote environmental education and action at Royal Roads University, build a culture of sustainability and encourage creativity.
 The fund supports sustainability initiatives and projects led by staff, students, alumni and faculty - on and off campus.
 Funded projects have included a sea turtle activity book for elementary students in Hawaii, a worm composting education system at the YMCA Academy in Toronto and nest boxes for Western Screech Owls in the Kootenays.

-The Bob Skene Fund for Learning and Teaching Innovation
+The Buttedahl and Skene Learning and Teaching Award

-The Bob Skene Fund for Learning and Teaching Innovation supports initiatives that enhance professional growth of the faculty as a whole, enhance teaching at RRU, and serve a strategic functions highlighting faculty members' contributions to the university's success.
+The Buttedahl and Skene Learning and Teaching Award supports initiatives that enhance professional growth of the faculty as a whole, enhance teaching at Royal Roads University, and serve a strategic function in highlighting faculty members' contributions to the university's success.
 The fund supports faculty members in making direct links between scholarships, teaching effectiveness, research and student learning.